Runtime Stealthy Perception Attacks against DNN-based Adaptive Cruise Control Systems: Evaluation in Real-World Settings

 First, the Ego vehicle was parked at distances ranging from 10m to 50m (at intervals of 5m) to the LV.
 We modified the OpenPilot code to display the RD predictions on the device monitor, as shown in Fig. \ref{fig:actualvehicle}-1a,1b.
 In these tests, the CA-Opt attack caused an average deviation of 16.2m in distance predictions, which could likely lead to a forward collision in the end-to-end ACC.
 This conclusion is based on our simulation experiments, where deviations exceeding 10 meters triggered sudden accelerations, leading to forward collisions.

-Then we conducted experiments using the same scenarios (SC1-SC4) outlined in Section \ref{sec:expsetup}.
+Then, we conducted experiments using the same scenarios (SC1-SC4) outlined in Section \ref{sec:expsetup}.
 For an accurate assessment of the impact of the attack, we cloned the LVD's DNN model within the OpenPilot control software and ran both the original and the duplicate model on the AV simultaneously.
-During each perception cycle (20Hz), we initially supplied a benign image (with an odd image index number) to the standard DNN model.
+During each perception cycle (20Hz), we initially supplied a benign image to the standard DNN model.
 Then, we duplicated this benign image, injected the adversarial patch to it, and then fed it to the second DNN model.
 The predictions from each model were recorded in separate log files.
-The results, presented in Figure \ref{fig:cardistance}, show that the attack significantly increased the relative distance predictions for 15.3m on average in all tested scenarios.
+The results, presented in Fig. \ref{fig:cardistance}, indicate that the attack increased RD predictions by an average of 15.3 meters across all tested scenarios.

 We also conducted experiments using a real-world video dataset as described in Appendix \ref{appendix:dataset}. {These experiments demonstrate the effectiveness of CA-Opt attack in impacting the DNN-based perception module in real-world driving scenarios.}